 Services are based upon a finding of medical necessity, must be directly related to the beneficiary's diagnostic and clinical needs, and are expected to achieve the specific rehabilitative goals detailed in the beneficiary's service plan.
-Medical necessity is determined by North Carolina community practice standards, as verified by the DHHS Utilization Management Review Contractor or the Cherokee Indian Hospital Authority, who evaluates the request to determine if medical necessity supports intensive services.
+Medical necessity is determined by North Carolina community practice standards, as verified by the PIHP, or UM contractor who evaluates the request to determine if medical necessity supports intensive services.